Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 After 10 hours of deliberation and several smoke breaks, the jury found Stewart guilty of eight counts of second-degree murder.
 He was acquitted of two counts of attempted first-degree murder for shooting Garner and Cotten.

-Webb imposed the maximum punishment for each conviction, sentencing Stewart to 179 years behind bars.
-It was cold comfort to many of the families: they wanted to see Stewart executed.
+Webb imposed the maximum punishment for each conviction, sentencing Stewart to 179 years.
+It was cold comfort to many of the families.
+They wanted to see Stewart executed.

-“We were not happy about the verdict,” Strickland said in an interview earlier this month.
+“We were not happy about the verdict,” Strickland said.

 It is possible, he said, that the out-of-town jury was simply eager to bring the ordeal to an end.
 The verdict was rendered during a rare Saturday session on Labor Day weekend.

 Looking back on the case, Strickland said the “brutally of the actions” stands out.
-Because of the location of their injuries, many of the victims are believed to have died in pain.
+Because of the location of their injuries, many of the victims probably died in pain.
 They might have suffered less had Stewart shot them in the head.

-“He got what he deserved,” she said.
+“He got what he deserved,” she told The Associated Press.
 “I hope he rots in hell.”

 PART III: THE AFTERMATH